 Even beyond Iodine, sea veggies are a great source of numerous essential vitamins and minerals the body craves.
 Similar to many land vegetables, seaweed contains vitamins A and C. However, lending it to superfood ranks is its additionally dense in potassium, iron, calcium, and magnesium.
 It’s also one of the few vegetable sources of vitamin B-12, making it a great option for vegans and vegetarians.

 And the Irish aren’t the only Celts who appreciate the benefits of seaweed.
-The Welsh have been harvesting and eating lavabread for centuries.
-Gathered primarily off the Pembrokeshire and Carmarthenshire coasts, lavabread is technically a red algae that the iconic Welsh actor Richard Burton described as the “Welshman’s caviar.”
-Its unique taste and nutritional value has even made it a food fan favorite in Japan where it is exported to compete directly with the Japanese red algae offering called nori.
+The Welsh have been harvesting and eating laverbread for centuries.
+Gathered primarily off the Pembrokeshire and Carmarthenshire coasts, laverbread is technically a red algae that the iconic Welsh actor Richard Burton described as the “Welshman’s caviar.”
+Its unique taste and nutritional value have even made it a food fan favorite in Japan where it is exported to compete directly with the Japanese red algae offering called nori.

 Researchers at Britain’s New Castle University went beyond its exotic taste and nutrients when examining the sea vegetable to discover it may have a role in tackling the rising ride of obesity.
 A team led by Dr. Iain Brownlee and Prof. Jeff Pearson found that dietary fiber in seaweed can reduce the amount of fat absorbed by the body by nearly 75 percent.